 Desktops certainly have the advantage when it comes to raw power and processing speed.
 They have the performance and graphics capabilities to run the latest and most popular games and associated applications.
 This is one of the main reasons for any serious gamer to opt for this type of machine.
 Furthermore, there is no need to worry about internet connection speeds or intermittent WiFi, as broadband suppliers and bandwidth have come a long way since the days of dial-up modems.
 Nowadays, it is not uncommon for households to have no downtime with DOCSIS 3 tech cables which can consistently deliver speeds of up to 300Mbps.

-On the other hand, the industry has seen a marked increase in mobile gaming due to three main reasons.
+On the other hand, for those trying to figure out what games pay real money, the industry has seen a marked increase in mobile gaming due to three main reasons.
 The incredible developments in technology, coupled with the impressive features and content of various games like Pokémon Go and Candy Crush, make up the first two.
 The third reason is the growing millennial audience who are much more accepting of new technology and very comfortable with mobile devices than previous audiences.
 One can argue that mobile devices will never be able to match a top-of-the-range gaming desktop, however, most gamers will be satisfied with what mobile companies have to offer.

 For example, the Apple iPhone X is one of the latest devices to showcase how gamers’ requirements can be satisfied.
 Apple have introduced the A11 Bionic, which is the most powerful and smartest chip ever; it is capable of up to 600 billion operations per second.
 The CPU has four efficiency cores which make it up to 70% faster than the A10 Fusion.
 Plus the A11 Bionic supports outstanding augmented reality experiences in games and apps.
 Therefore, it’s easy to see how gamers have become more than satisfied enjoying their favourite title and/or app with a device as powerful as this, especially now it possess performance controllers that prolong battery life.